The Revival of Traditional Crafts in Custom Home Construction in Canada

 I am a custom home builder in Toronto.
 My father was a master plasterer, stuccoer and tiler who started his business in Shanghai in the 1940s, decorating villas and mansions for the moneyed crowd.
 Venetian plaster, Italian stucco, lime-wash finish, terrazzo, mosaic tiling, etc. were his specialties.
 He showed me, when I was a youngster, how to create an Ionic column from brick, mortar, lime and marble chips.
 Near the end of his career, he had all but abandoned his traditional training in the old crafts.

 Today, we design the most up-to-date cabinetry and furniture and finish them with the latest environmental-friendly water-based stain and lacquer technology.
 The wood veneers could be real or reconstituted (both have their merits).
-European based design and manufacturing techniques are giving us simulated marble tiles as big as 5’x10’ that look and feel like marble.
+European-based design and manufacturing techniques are giving us simulated marble tiles as big as 5’x10’ that look and feel like marble.
 In other words, our design could look five hundred years old, but the construction is thoroughly modern.
-Photo below shows large floor slabs made in Italy :
+The photo below shows large floor slabs made in Italy.

-The best craftsmen, not only do they possess the particular skills to perform the tasks that they have contracted to do, nearly all of them are good with numbers.
+The best craftsmen not only possess the particular skills to perform the tasks that they have contracted to do but also nearly all of them are good with numbers.
 They can perform quick calculations in their head on demand.
-For example, the task of figuring out how many steps in a staircase so that all steps are of the exact same height when the floors are finished, requires just simple arithmetic.
+For example, the task of figuring out how many steps in a staircase so that all steps are of the exact same height when the floors are finished requires just simple arithmetic.
 To maintain the same accuracy when the design is for the stair to curve elliptically is not as simple a task.
 And to fit a set of curved wrought iron railing on the stair accurately requires a good grounding in geometry besides the workmanship.

 In a small town about an hour’s drive south west of Toronto, there is a manufacturer who has been making European style windows and doors for half a century.
 Their products are shipped to the States for use in major historical restoration projects.
 Single units as tall as fifteen feet are nothing unusual.
 On the right is a photo of their 12’ high French door with very narrow stiles made of mahogany.
 Only a handful of window manufacturers in North America can make French doors this tall and slender.
 Correct window styling is critical in the design of French Baroque architecture.

 Precision metal machining by hand is almost a lost art.
-The table base shown on the right was made by a machinist/artist who was born in the Philippines and now living in Toronto.
+The table base shown above was made by a machinist/artist who was born in the Philippines and now living in Toronto.
 There are 72 separate parts in this design.
 In custom home building and furniture making, one-offs and prototypes often require precision hand-made parts that cannot be ordered from a catalog.

-This sixteen foot long dining table base (see photo below), strong enough to support a heavy marble top, without legs and with cantilevered arms, was made by a wrought-iron artist from Uruguay now living in Toronto.
-He specializes in large-scale forged iron and wrought iron work.
-His forte is in bending and shaping steel bars up to one inch thick, much heavier than what most wrought iron workers can handle – a necessary skill in creating Baroque style architectural components such as balcony and window guards, gates and railing (see image to the right).
+This 16-foot-long dining table base (see photo below), strong enough to support a heavy marble top, without legs and with cantilevered arms, was made by a wrought-iron artist from Uruguay now living in Toronto.
+He specializes in large-scale forged iron and wrought-iron work.
+His forte is in bending and shaping steel bars up to one inch thick, much heavier than what most wrought iron workers can handle—a necessary skill in creating Baroque style architectural components such as balcony and window guards, gates and railing (see image to the right).

 In an industrial park in suburban Toronto, a workshop tucked inside a large brick building has been producing period style plaster components for architects and high-end custom home builders for almost a hundred years.
 They are different from their world-famous counterpart in Chicago which only produces smaller decorative plaster components.
 This company in Canada also constructs and installs large-scale plaster domes and vaulted ceilings.
 The ceiling shown below was decorated by this company using plaster components produced from moulds that were from the 1920s.